openvinotoolkit/openvino/docs/articles_en/documentation/openvino-extensibility/custom-gpu-operations.rst

-To enable operations not supported by OpenVINO™ out of the box, you may need an extension for OpenVINO operation set, and a custom kernel for the device you will target.
+To enable operations not supported by OpenVINO™ out of the box, you may need an extension for the OpenVINO operation set and a custom kernel for the target device.
 This article describes custom kernel support for the GPU device.

 The GPU codepath abstracts many details about OpenCL.
 You need to provide the kernel